markdicksonjr/work/README.md

 ### MutexFunction

-A function that will only ever be run at most once at any given time.
+A function that will be run asynchronously, but at most once at any given time.
+Don't forget to call WaitUntilIdle at the end of processing.

 ### XML